Ivo-Yankov/hardhat-foundry-fork-example/README.md

 BATCH_REQUESTS_ENABLED=true
 ```

-Run the script to deploy the initial contract:
+Run the script to deploy the initial contract.
+This example connects to a relay with enabled batch requests and using the Local node.
+If you want to test a public network you will have to edit the accounts in `hardhat.config.js`:
 ```
 cd hardhat-working-example
 npm install